Who must file

 - Nonresidents of a RITA Municipality who have earned income from a RITA municipality that is not subject to employer withholding, or if the employer did not fully withhold for the municipality of employment;

 - Nonresidents of a RITA Municipality who earned non-wage income within a RITA municipality;

 - Nonresidents of a RITA Municipality who conduct business in a RITA municipality, even if no tax is due.

 The filer may owe municipal income tax to the municipality where they lived (their "resident" municipality) as well as to the municipality where they worked or conducted business.

-Preparing Form 37 requires completing two sections as well as up to three schedules and six worksheets.
+Preparing Form 37 requires completing at a minimum two sections and if needed any of up to three schedules and six worksheets.

 - Section A: Lists all W-2 wages and W-2G winnings and the local/city tax withheld while living in a RITA municipality.

 - Section B: Calculates the RITA income tax due.
 All the results from all the other worksheets and schedules ultimately flow here.

 - Schedule J: Summary of income/loss not in Section A, allocated to the municipality(s) where earned.

 - Line 34: Calculates tax due on W-2 wages earned in a RITA municipality other than the residence municipality and from which no municipal income tax was withheld by the employer.